British Association for Adoption and Fostering: Management

 In December 2014, Caroline Selkirk became the new Chief Executive.
 BAAF had advertised for a "visionary" Chief Executive at a salary of up to £100,000.
 Seven months later the charity she led had ceased to exist.

 Selkirk was previously employed by NHS Tayside as Deputy Chief Executive from May 2011.
 She started her career as a state registered chiropodist working in England and Scotland before undertaking an MSc in Health Promotion and Health Education.
 She worked in a number of health promotion and management positions in the southern England.
 In 1994 she moved to West Sussex Health Authority as Contracts Manager and subsequently became Assistant Director of Performance Management.
 In 2000 Selkirk returned to Scotland and was appointed Assistant Director of Planning at NHS Tayside.
 She was appointed Director of Change and Innovation in 2003.

 Selkirk replaced Barbara Hutchinson who had the position of Interim Chief Executive.
 Hutchinson is a former Deputy Chief Executive of BAAF.
 She returned to BAAF from retirement to take up the interim position on 30 May 2014.
 This followed the departure of Srabani Sen who was Chief Executive from December 2013 until May 2014.
 Sen left BAAF so soon after her appointment to "pursue exciting opportunities that have emerged recently".
 Sen's LinkedIn profile subsequently reported that she was the Director of Lead for Change, which "works with organisations to give them a competitive edge and a sustainable future by embedding the needs and aspirations of their clients and service users into their strategy, leadership and governance".

 The Board of Trustees was chaired by Anthony Douglas who is Chief Executive of CAFCASS, the Children and Family Court Advisory and Support Service.

 Revenue

 BAAF raised revenue from membership fees, the sale of its publications and services, fees for its public contracts, and through charitable donations.
 In 2010 it controversially accepted a £100,000 grant from Ladbrokes, the bookmaker.

 Patrons

 BAAF's President was Rupert Hambro.
-Patrons included: Elizabeth Butler-Sloss; Nicky Campbell, presenter of BBC Radio 5 Live, who was adopted; hairdresser Andrew Barton; interior designer Annabel Elliot; Clare Grogan; and Nimmy March.
+Patrons included: Elizabeth Butler-Sloss; Nicky Campbell, presenter of BBC Radio 5 Live, who was adopted; hairdresser Andrew Barton; interior designer Annabel Elliot; singer and actress Clare Grogan; and Nimmy March.

 In 2014 Butler-Sloss withdrew as head of an inquiry into child sex abuse.
 This followed an allegation that in a previous review “she wanted to exclude some of his allegations in a bid to protect the Church of England” according to the BBC, because she "cared very much about the Church".